CIS565-Fall-2018/Project4-CUDA-Rasterizer/README.md

 }
 ```

 However, by forcing serialization of memory access, we force a loss of performance.
 In a dense scene with many overlapping primitives, we can expect severe framerate drops since we lose some of the advantage of parallelism.
 This is necessary for accurately rendering a scene with depth and avoiding any race conditions from the overlapping objects.
+The only optimization that comes to mind is comparing with the z-buffer first to avoid locking and then not needing it, and then comparing again in the critical section to avoid race conditions.
+Perhaps even shared memory can be used to pre-load the entire z-buffer to speed up access for dense scenes.